IntelligentRoboticsLab/yggdrasil/README.md

 ```

 ### Linux
-Building for linux is incredibly simple, as it only requires the following dependencies:
+Building for Linux is incredibly simple, as it only requires the following dependencies:

 **Ubuntu**
 ```bash